edelstone/actionverb.com/now-hiring.md

  * <a href="http://actionverb.applytojob.com/apply/b9YTLViLIw/HolacracyPowered-BrickFTP-Seeks-FullTime-SupportSales-Engineer-For-Its-Cloud-Storage-Products" target="_blank">Sales and Support</a> &ndash; Accountable for interacting directly with customers, and performing sales and support duties

 Click each opening to be taken to our resume submission portal.

+## Learn More About Working at Action Verb

+Our [Core Beliefs page](/core-beliefs) tells you more about our values and beliefs as a company.
+And [our Holacracy practice page](/holacracy) explains a bit about Holacracy and why we think it makes Action Verb a great place to work.